schlndh/maria-stan/README.md

 You can use the MySQLi extension as a starting point a modify it to match your needs.
 The basic idea is to get the query string from PHPStan, pass it to MariaStan for analysis and then report result types and errors back to PHPStan.

+## Features

+Here is a list of features that you could implement into your own PHPStan extension based on MariaStan (most of them should be demonstrated in the MySQLi extension):

+- Type inference for query results.
+This alone is invaluable when using PHPStan with code that works with DB data.
+  - MariaStan can sometimes infer narrower types than the types returned by the database (e.g. `mysqli_result::fetch_fields`).
+    This is because MariaStan can (in simple cases) understand queries like `SELECT col FROM tbl WHERE col IS NOT NULL` and remove the `NULL` from the result type, whereas MariaDB doesn't seem to do that.
+- Basic error detection.
+For example:
+    - Unknown tables, columns, ...
+    - ambiguous column names,
+    - mismatched number of placeholders,
+    - missing data for mandatory columns in `INSERT`/`REPLACE`
+    - ...
+- Report usage of deprecated tables/columns.
+- Row count range: in simple cases MariaStan can determine the number of returned rows (e.g. `SELECT COUNT(*) FROM tbl`) which can be used to narrow-down the return type of methods like `mysqli_result::fetch_all` (i.e. `non-empty-array`).
+- Column type overrides: You can override the type of a column (e.g. because the table is "static") and even propagate it automatically via foreign keys.
+- Custom PHPDoc types: e.g. [MySQLiTableAssocRowType](https://github.com/schlndh/maria-stan/blob/master/src/PHPStan/Type/MySQLi/MySQLiTableAssocRowType.php).

 ## Limitations